|

 through North Stainley, though worth it, to see the village ponds and the

-old toll booth and a mile section on a very quiet road before reaching the
+old toll booth and a mile section on very quiet roads before reaching the

 tranquil village of Mickley.